General Terms and Conditions of Business

 Clause 18 Consumer protection

-By signing the General Terms & Conditions of Eurocentres Atlantic Canada, the contracting partner shall retain the right to instigate further legal steps, subject to these being available under the law applying to the place of residence of the contracting partner or at the location of the school.
+By reading the General Terms & Conditions of Eurocentres Atlantic Canada, the contracting partner shall retain the right to instigate further legal steps, subject to these being available under the law applying to the place of residence of the contracting partner or at the location of the school.
 This right shall not be limited by compensation offered by Eurocentres Atlantic Canada or a partner company of Eurocentres Atlantic Canada in connection with a dispute.

 Clause 19 Contracting parties/guarantee